 Compared to the rest of the Silicon Valley market, the Downtown San Mateo submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 33 listings have come on the market, which means office spaces might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 9% of the available space in the Downtown San Mateo are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+In the last 90 days, 35 listings have been listed, which means listings are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 74% of the available space in the Downtown San Mateo are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.